tipputa/MS-LIMA-Standard/README.md

 + MGF format (.mgf)
 + MassBank format (.txt)

+## Demonstration files
+You can try MS-LIMA using demonstration files.

+There are two MSP files in the demo folder.

++ KI GIAR zic-HILIC Pos v0.92.msp
++ KI HILIC DDA V1.00.msp

 ## How to use
 Please import a mass spectral library file from menu.